brandlab-au/node-todo/README.md

 # wed 14th changed server.js to use remoteUrl from local.

+- now using new remote user name config

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.

 ## Requirements